SydneeHaugen/Gify/README.md

 # Gify

-Gify is a discord bot writt in pthon with the discord.py library
+Gify is a discord bot written in pthon with the discord.py library

-Gify post GIF want prompted my a users.
+Gify post GIF when prompted my a users.